eduardosbcabral/agent-code/README.md

 ## How to Use This Workspace

-1. **Start the Chapter Agent** and point it to this workspace directory
+1. **Start the Agent Code** and point it to this workspace directory
 2. **Choose a test scenario** from any of the projects above
 3. **Give the agent a task** like:
    - "Fix all the syntax errors in the Python calculator"